awsdocs/amazon-aurora-user-guide/doc_source/USER_UpgradeDBInstance.PostgreSQL.md

 Before upgrading, be sure to check the availability of your cluster's DB instance class for the version being considered\.
 For more information about DB instance classes, including which ones are Graviton2\-based and which ones are Intel\-based, see [Aurora DB instance classes](Concepts.DBInstanceClass.md)\.

-Before applying an upgrade to your production DB clusters, make sure that you thoroughly test any upgrade to verify that your applications work correctly\.
+Each major version includes enhancements and changes to the query optimizer that are designed to improve performance\.
+However, your workload might include queries that result in a worse performing plan in the new version\.
+That's why we recommend that you test and review performance before upgrading in production\.
+You can manage query plan stability across versions by using the Query Plan Management \(QPM\) extension, as detailed in [Ensuring plan stability after a major version upgrade](AuroraPostgreSQL.Optimize.BestPractice.md#AuroraPostgreSQL.Optimize.BestPractice.MajorVersionUpgrade)\.

+Before applying an upgrade to your production DB clusters, make sure that you thoroughly test any upgrade to verify that all your applications work correctly\.
 We recommend the following process when upgrading an Aurora PostgreSQL DB cluster:

 1. Have a version\-compatible parameter group ready\.